 - Transcripts from all high schools attended

 - Transcripts from all colleges and graduate schools attended

 - For post-secondary degree(s) earned in a country other than the United States, a course-by-course credential evaluation with GPA equivalencies, performed by an outside evaluation service.

 - SAT or ACT score report, for a test taken prior to starting undergraduate studies, or GRE test score report.
 If GRE, the report must be of a test taken in the last five years.
 If you did not take the SAT or ACT in high school, then the GRE is required.
 If the SAT or ACT scores appear on your high school transcript, we will accept them as the official score report.
 If the scores do not appear on your transcript, you should request an official score report of the SAT, ACT, or GRE to be sent directly to the Johns Hopkins Post-Baccalaureate Premedical Program using the following institution codes.
 Please do not use the general Johns Hopkins University code when ordering your reports.

 - Acknowledgment Form

-- Two sealed letters of evaluation with cover forms.
+- Two letters of evaluation with cover forms emailed to email@example.com by your writers.
 One letter should come from a member of the faculty in your major area of study from the undergraduate or graduate degree program you attended.
 An exception will be made if there has been a significant hiatus since you graduated.
 In that case, you may submit two professional letters of evaluation.
 The other evaluation should come from another member of the faculty who taught you in college or graduate school, or someone who supervised your employment.
-Please note that you must complete, sign and provide our required cover forms to each of the evaluators for inclusion with their letters.
+Please note that you must complete, sign and provide our required cover forms to each of the evaluators for submission by them with their letters.

 How to Submit